open-education-hub/web-security/sql-injection/README.md

 In the preceding example, suppose instead that the query only returns a single column.

 You can easily retrieve multiple values together within this single column by concatenating the values together, ideally including a suitable separator to let you distinguish the combined values.
-For example, on Oracle you could submit the input:
+For example, in Oracle you could submit the input:

 `' UNION SELECT username || '~' || password FROM users--`

-This uses the double-pipe sequence `||` which is a string concatenation operator on Oracle.
+This uses the double-pipe sequence `||` which is a string concatenation operator in Oracle.
 The injected query concatenates together the values of the `username` and `password` fields, separated by the `~` character.

 The results from the query will let you read all of the usernames and passwords, for example: